zer0Kerbal/ModularRocketSystems/readme.md

 [![KSP version][KSP:shd]][KSP:url] [![License][LIC:shd]][LIC:url]
 [![Curseforge][CURSFG:shd]][CURSFG:url] [![GitHub][GITHUB:shd]][GITHUB:url] [![GitHub Pages][PAGES:shd]][pages]

-A stock-alike parts pack that fills in a variety of gaps in the stock lineup of rocketry parts.
+A stock-alike parts pack with 67 parts that fills in a variety of gaps in the stock lineup of rocketry parts.

 ## By [`zer0Kerbal`][zer0Kerbal], originally by [`NecroBones`][necrobones]